The E. M. Viquesney "Spirit of the American Doughboy" Database

 Photo from an old local tour guide provided by Rupert Renz of Richland American Legion Post No. 5.

-A Doughboy copy-after, cast in bronze from molds made from Clearwater, Florida’s Doughboy, was dedicated in Columbia’s Memorial Park, November 11, 2002, so the Columbia area now has two Viquesney Doughboys, an original and a copy.
+A cast bronze replica of the Doughboy made from molds made from Clearwater, Florida’s Doughboy, was dedicated in Columbia’s Memorial Park, November 11, 2002, so the Columbia area now has two Viquesney Doughboys, an original and a copy.

 Links: